medy-io/riffler-app/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `npm run build` to build the project.
+The build artifacts will be stored in the `src/dist/` directory.
 Use the `-prod` flag for a production build.

 ## Running unit tests